runtools/run/docs/content/reference/method-resources.md

 ##### @after

-The `@after` attribute allows to specify an expression to run after the execution of a method.
+The `@after` attribute allows to specify an [expression](/docs/reference/expressions) that should run after the execution of a method.

 Example: